puavous/lmad1/README.md

    modifying the example entry.
 (Was very easy at Instanssi 2023; lots to download, so starting is bandwidth-heavy.
 Only a few small things need to be fixed in next version:
    Small installation guide for tools (done).
    Simplify info file customization; it is now a nuisance (done).
-   Add some guiding "do this / that here" type of comments to the starter example code.
-   Simplify the example (snowman already quite a load to understand).
+   Add some guiding "do this / that here" type of comments to the starter example code. (done) Simplify the example (snowman already quite a load to understand) (deemed unnecessary, with comments).
-   Make the white fog disappear from example.
+   Make the white fog disappear from example (done).
-   Note-to-self: Pick up last year's own entry as a starter example for the following year? )
+   Note-to-self: Pick up last year's own entry as a starter example for the following year?(not necessary)).
+Let's see how it goes 2024 and what new problems lie ahead.

 2. Improve documentation to make it easier to work between the guided workshop hours, or use this even for self-study (in the far, far, far